leobauza/react-ssr/README.md

 `@babel/register` does the magic of converting the `server` js into something node.js can process and output.
 In this example we are only doing this to avoid any more complicated webpack configuration.
 You probably wouldn't do this in a real project, this is just a fast way to get this set up for the sake of demonstration.

-## Compiling the client code
+## Compiling `client.js`

-The entry point will take care of compiler server side code, but what about our client side code?
+The entry point will take care of compiler server side code, but what about our client-side code?

-Earlier in the `server` code I pointed out this line:
+Earlier in the `server.js` code I pointed out this line:

 ```
 <script src="./assets/app.bundle.js"></script>
 ```

-This adds script tag references the `client` code, however we can't just load the client code.
+This adds script tag references the cient-sde code, however we can't just load the `client.js`.
 First it needs to be compiled to something browser can understand.
 The webpack configuration file below takes the `client.js` file and converts it to the `app.bundle.js` file the app will use.

 ```js
 const path = require('path')